KMKfw/kmk_firmware/boards/splitkb/aurora/lily58/README.md

 - Support for a power switch for wireless controllers;
 - Support for the splitkb.com tenting puck.

-# What is the Aurora Series?
+## What is the Aurora Series?

-The Aurora series were designed as a homage to open source keyboard kits that have carved their space into the community.
-Kits that provided something new and unique, kits that resonated with the community and that have both received and have given a lot of love in return.

-With the Aurora series, we aim to make these kits available to the community in a way that both honors the original, while also offering the best possible feature set and a consistent, well-documented build experience.

-For each kit sold, we give back to the community by donating €1 across [the firmware projects we support](https://opencollective.com/splitkb).
-This way we support open source projects and benefit everyone using keyboards, whether they use our kits or their own.
+The Aurora series keyboards are based on the open source keyboard kits from the community.
+The original Lily58 by Naoki Katahira in this case.
+SplitKB adds extra functionality like RGB lighting and tenting options while offering good support and documentation.